Senit / Biermann / Hickmann | Essential Concepts for Implementing the Sustainable Development Goals | Buch | 978-1-032-84169-4 | sack.de

 Annex: The 17 Sustainable Development Goals

-Thomas Hickmann is an associate professor in the Department of Political Science at Lund University in Sweden.
+Thomas Hickmann is Associate Professor in the Department of Political Science at Lund University in Sweden.
 He is highly committed to interdisciplinary collaborations, research-based education and engagements with civil society to identify pathways towards sustainability transformations.

-Yi hyun Kang is a postdoctoral researcher in the Department of Political Science at Lund University in Sweden.
-Her research interests centre around the role of civil society and technology in environmental governance and politics.
-She has developed her interests through work experiences in journalism, international development and applied research.
+Yi hyun Kang is Postdoctoral Researcher in the Department of Political Science at Lund University in Sweden.
+Her research explores the role of civil society and technology in environmental politics and governance.
+Her research interests have been shaped by professional experiences in journalism, international development, and applied research.

-Yixian Sun is an associate professor in International Development at the University of Bath, United Kingdom.
+Yixian Sun is Associate Professor in International Development and a UKRI Future Leaders Fellow at the University of Bath, United Kingdom.
 He studies transnational governance, environmental politics and sustainable development with a focus on emerging economies.

 Ihre Fragen, Wünsche oder Anmerkungen